How to …

 Let’s say you only want to allow your customers from the UK and Ireland to initiate callbacks.
 This can be done by setting up separate charging for different call legs and restricting the destinations in the call legA tariff to destinations in the UK and Ireland.

-1. Edit the parameters of the Callback IVR application:
+1. Edit the Accounting section of the Callback calling application:

 · Click Save.

 NOTE: Callback trigger instances are modified in the same manner as the Callback IVR application.

 2. Create tariffs that will be used for separately charging for different call legs following the instructions described in the previous chapters.

 · Enter rates for destinations to the UK and Ireland that will be used for charging for call legA to the tariff;